 Baking breakfast sausage patties or links only takes about 15 minutes, while larger sausages, like brats, kielbasa, smoked, or Italian sausages, will take about 25 minutes to cook.

-Check out other great breakfast recipes, like How to Cook Bacon in a Convection Oven, Oven Baked Blueberry Pancakes, and Cinnamon Roll Cake.
+Check out other great breakfast recipes, like How to Cook Bacon in a Convection Oven, Oven Baked Blueberry Pancakes, and Cinnamon Coffee Cake.

 👨🍳How to Cook Sausage in the Oven—Step-by-Step Photo Instructions